|

 Scale (ADFACS) is used for the assessment of

-activities of daily living in patients with Alzheimer's
+activities of daily living in patients with

-disease with particular reference to outcomes
+Alzheimer's disease with particular reference

-in clinical trials (Galasko et al,
+to outcomes in clinical trials (Galasko

-1997).
-It is informant-based and takes 20
+et al, 1997).
+It is informant-based

-household tasks; using household appliances; handling
+household tasks; using household appliances;

-money; shopping; preparing food; ability to get
+handling money; shopping; preparing food;

-hobbies and leisure activities; handling personal
+the home; pursuing hobbies and leisure activities;

-mail; and grasping situations or explanations.
+handling personal mail; and grasping situations or

-These are rated from no impairment to severe impairment.
+These are rated from no impairment to severe

 Basic activities of daily